lesterpaz99/randomimgio/README.md

 # randomImg.io

-A plugin for lazy load images.
+A small plugin for lazy load images.
 This project use the unsplash API to fetch random images.

 .